 At Berlin, in Prussia, there is an institute for the support of the children and widows of Freemasons, which is endowed by the annual subscriptions of all the Prussian Lodges.
-There are an orphan asylum at Prague, a lying-in hospital at Schleswig, and an institute for widows at and various other cities of Germany.
+There are an orphan asylum at Prague, a lyingin hospital at Schleswig, and an institute for widows at

-Rostock, and other charitable institutions, the result of masonic benevolence, at Presburg, Stellin, Rosenberg,
+Rostock, and other charitable institutions, the result of masonic benevolence, at Presburg, Stellin, Rosenberg, and various other cities of Germany.